Ntsekees/Nahaiwa/grammar/src/morphology/contentives.md

 A root must always be preceded by a slot #2 inflectional prefix syllable, optionally followed by one or more extensional prefixes (which are mostly monosyllabic, with limited disyllabic forms CVyV or CVwV (e.g. ⟪-kwıyu-⟫).
 A slot #1 proclitic may precede the obligatory slot #2.
 The first syllable of a word can be unambiguously identified as belonging to slot #1 (as opposed to slot #2) by virtue of their having mutually exclusive sound forms: while ⟪θa꞊⟫ is a valid slot #1 syllable, it cannot be a slot #2 form; similarly, ⟪ta-⟫, a frequent slot #2 form, cannot possibly appear in slot #1.

-The word ⟪mkaoluŋkıkwıyuráwa⟫ (“of the fact that we talked to each other”) can thusly be unambiguously parsed as the following string of components:
+The word ⟪ŋkaoluŋkıkwıyuráwa⟫ (“of the fact that we talked to each other”) can thusly be unambiguously parsed as the following string of components:

 ```
 ┌──────────┬────────┬─────────────────────────────────────────────┐
-│ Slot #1  │ m꞊     │ Injective clitic                            │
+│ Slot #1  │ ŋ꞊     │ Injective clitic                            │
 │ Slot #2a │ k-     │ Accusative outer case                       │
 │ Slot #2c │ ao-    │ Plain content clause subordinator           │
 │ Slot #3  │ lu-    │ Extension: past tense                       │